 Rustic Picture Frames

-Rustic picture frames is a great use for old fence boards, and it is a much better than throwing them away.
+Making rustic picture frames out of old fence boards is a much better use of seasoned wood than tossing it in the landfill.
 Since fence boards are naturally weathered, they make an excellent material for creating rustic home furnishings and other small woodworking projects.

 The goal of this project is to build a rustic cedar picture frame around a 12" x 18" enlarged photo.
 The finished picture is shown above.

 - Two 1" x 4" x 6' cedar fence boards

 - One 12" x 18" piece of glass

 - One 12" x 18" piece of cardboard (for backing)